 Annual High School Ceramics Exhibition

 Since 2014, AMOCA has hosted an annual juried exhibition showcasing the remarkable talents of high school students studying the ceramic arts.
-Since 2020, the exhibition has been held virtually and will continue online this coming year.
+Starting this year, we are excited to introduce our first hybrid exhibition in over 6 years!
+Along with our virtual showcase, the winners of each grade category will be on display at AMOCA this summer.
 All high school students in the U.S. are eligible to apply.

 - Entrants must be currently enrolled in high school in the United States